Configuring an External System as a Source or Target

 SSL Configuration

-(Optional) The option to enable Secure Sockets Layer (SSL) configuration.
+(Optional) Enable or disable Secure Sockets Layer (SSL) configuration.
 The default is Disable SSL Configuration.
+If SSL configuration is enabled, additional parameters are required.

 Will Configuration